Saraakallio

 Kalevalaic Epic Runes

-How does above picture of animate epic stories of the four cultures apply to the Kalevalaic epic runes?
+How does the above picture of animate epic stories of the four cultures apply to the Kalevalaic epic runes?

 In what could be called Frog’s ‘representational model’, Kalevalaic epic songs are limited to being a means of “communicating knowledge of the mythic world”.
 As profoundly engaging for an audience as presentation by a shaman of a journey to the mythic world in a ritual setting might be, it would only be about the nature of the mythical world as experienced by the shaman, and not a living instance of it.